 Pay close attention to thick diapers and inserts.
 The more they absorb, the harder they are to rinse.

 Synthetics can also play a bit of a trick on you.
-Microfiber is actually hollow, and can hold and trap moisture inside the crevices and it takes quite a bit of agitation and water to get it back out!
+Microfiber is actually hollow and can hold and trap moisture inside the crevices which takes quite a bit of agitation and water to get back out!

 Step 3: Try funk rock.
-Add a little Funk Rock to your pre-wash to combat the ammonia at the source.
+Add a little Rockin' Green Funk Rock Ammonia Bouncer to your pre-wash to combat the ammonia at the source.

 Sakami W, Harrington H (1963).
 “Amino acid metabolism,” Annual Review of Biochemistry